 The Waihee Ridge Trail is a heavily trafficked A to B trail near Wailuku, Maui.
-The distance is just about 4 miles, with a beautiful waterfall to marvel at, making all the extra effort worthwhile.
+The trail is just about 4 miles, with a beautiful waterfall to marvel at, making the effort worthwhile.

 Waihee Ridge Trail’s Difficulty Rating